-North End Psychiatry and Associates provides the only Electroconvulsive Therapy (ECT) treatment in Southwest Idaho by licensed psychiatrists.
+North End Psychiatry and Associates provides the TMS therapy for depression treatment in the Boise by licensed psychiatrists.

 Our psychotherapists specialize in marriage, group, and individual counseling needs.
 We have Licensed Professional Counselors to provide therapy for various mental health treatments (ie anxiety, depression, sleep disorders, personality disorders, coping mechanisms, abuse, post-traumatic stress disorder, etc).

 We take great pride in selecting the very best providers who will give the care and recommendations that you need.
-With two locations, we are able to extend our services to more individuals that are seeking psychiatric care.
+At our Boise clinic, we are able to extend our mental health services to more individuals that are seeking psychiatric care.

 Though my education and training is a foundation of how I practice medicine, a better understanding of who I am as a psychiatrist and physician can be found in the bricks of the building I work in.

 After nearly a decade living in Boise, I can’t recall a time when I haven’t known of our unique building on the corner of Franklin Street and 15th, which is today North End Psychiatry & Associates.
 Now over 111 years old, our beautiful arts & crafts style bungalow is constructed with clinker bricks.